 When I was a child in Montana, our family went for long springtime walks over our hilly pasture land.
 My sisters and I liked to visit an old homestead and play we were the girls in “Little House on the Prairie”.
 There wasn’t much left of the broken down shack.
 But what did remain – a remnant of the homesteader’s original garden – was rhubarb.
 My dad said this was typical: Rhubarb plants are extremely hardy.

 1 – 2 – 3 – 4 – 5 recipe for Rhubarb Sauce:

 1 pound of rhubarb (about 4 cups chopped)

 That’s it.
 And while I can think of at least a dozen other uses, here are four of my favorite uses for Rhubarb Sauce:

 1) Yogurt & Granola Parfait

-Just spoon layers alternately of Greek yogurt, Rhubarb Sauce and granola.
+Just spoon layers alternately with Greek yogurt, Rhubarb Sauce, and granola.
 Top with fresh raw rhubarb that’s been dusted with sugar.

 2) Top Pancakes, Waffles or French Toast

 Katie over at Healthy Seasonal Recipes tops her Lemon Almond Ricotta Pancakes with Rhubarb Compote – a delicious two-ingredient rhubarb sauce.